Pediatric Elbow Stabilizer

 - To stop thumb sucking

 This soft elbow extension brace relies on several aluminum splints to prevent the elbow from bending.
 And while these stiff supports are very effective, they do have a little bit of give that prevents the pediatric elbow splints from being overly confining and uncomfortable.

-This pediatric wrap arm immobilizers is composed of a medical-grade foam material.
+The pediatric wrap arm immobilizers are composed of a medical-grade foam material.
 This makes your kid’s elbow brace lightweight and breathable, so it won’t irritate the skin, even if your baby or child has to wear the arm restraints for an extended period of time.